johnedmonds/pepco-tracker/README.md

     java -jar target/pepco-scraper-1.0-SNAPSHOT-local.jar #Fill up your database with some initial data. cd ../pepco-web
-    mvn jetty:run #Start up your personal web server. firefox localhost:8080/pepco-web #View the site.
+    mvn jetty:run #Start up your personal web server.

+Then, in another terminal, open Firefox to view the site:

+    firefox localhost:8080/pepco-web #View the site.

 # Dependencies